 It is recommended that rules for persistent global identifiers for feature and information objects are included within a Product Specification.
 Identifiers may be omitted where the physical realities dictate otherwise or it is known that a reference to the object will not be needed.
 For example, identifiers need not be defined for cartographic objects.

 Identifiers of instances should utilize the Maritime Resource Name (MRN) concept and namespace.
 The MRN namespace is administered by the International Association of Lighthouse Authorities (IALA) through the website http://mrnregistry.org, which also contains references to the full set of rules that apply to the MRN concept.
 The topmost namespace urn:mrn remains fixed, with subsequent name spaces separated by colons, and available through the application process explained on the website.
 Any organization wishing to issue MRN conformant identifiers should apply for a name space from IALA, or from an organization that already has a namespace registered, such as IHO.
-S-100 Part 11, Appendix 11-E contains additional details about the MRN concept.
+Guidance about the structure and principles of MRNs for S-100 data and products is being prepared by the IHO.

 Guidance should be included on persevering persistent global identifiers on objects throughout their lifecycle, including when they are reused in other products.
 Maintaining persistent global identifiers between products can help with interoperability and assist users and systems in identifying identical features between data products.